amallia/confeito/README.md

 See documents on [GoDoc](https://godoc.org/github.com/hiro4bbh/confeito) for details.

 This package is based on QuickScorer __[Lucchese+ 2015]__.
-We confirmed that the QuickScorer-based implementation is >4x faster than the naive implementation on 65536 depth-12 trees with 65536D sparse feature.
+We confirmed that the QuickScorer-based implementation is several times faster than the naive implementation on 65536 depth-12 trees with 65536D sparse feature.

 # References
 - __[Lucchese+ 2015]__ C. Lucchese, F. M. Nardini, S. Orlando, R. Perego, N. Tonellotto, and R. Venturini.
 "QuickScorer: A Fast Algorithm to Rank Documents with Additive Ensembles of Regression Trees." _Proceedings of the 38th International ACM SIGIR Conference on Research and Development in Information Retrieval_.
 ACM, 2015.